abhishekh2001/cshell/README.md

 ## Specifications

-The "shell assignment" shell provides a basic set of features as listed by the specification requirements.
+The "CShell" shell provides a basic set of features as listed by the specification requirements.

 ### Assignment 2